d-collins2/Task-Haven-Frontend/README.md

 User authentication is done through a token which is created upon sign up and will be checked upon login.
 You can learn more about this process and how it is structured [here](https://github.com/d-collins2/Trello-Backend) in the back-end repository.
 Upon verification a user is allowed to create a team, see their current boards, utilize any board they're apart of and make changes to those boards.

+## Future Developments

+### Instant Notification of Changes To A Board

+At the moment, any changes to the board are shown in the activites section on the side nav in each board.
+These change are only seen on refresh.
+I'd like to add action cables to allow for each user apart of a team to know when changes occur on any board they are apart of.